commschamp/commschamp.github.io/_posts/2019-10-22-commsdsl-spec-release-v3.0.md

 ---
 date: 2019-10-22 00:00:00
-title: New release (v3.0) ov CommsDSL Specification
+title: New release (v3.0) of CommsDSL Specification
 categories:
   - news
 ---